tsedio/tsed/docs/tutorials/stripe.md

 Stripe can optionally sign the webhook events it sends to your endpoint, allowing you to validate that they were not sent by a third-party.
 You can read more about it [here](https://stripe.com/docs/webhooks#signatures).

-To register a Stripe webhook with Ts.ED, just use the `@WebhookEvent` decorator.
+To register a Stripe webhook with Ts.ED, just use the @@WebhookEvent@@ decorator.
 It'll call for you the `stripe.webhooks.constructEvent` with the right parameters:

 ```typescript
 import {RawBodyParams, HeaderParams, Controller, Context} from "@tsed/common";